 Note: Chip erase does not work for large chips because the BDI time-outs after 3 minutes.
 Use block erase.
+The wait time in ms is only used for the unlock mode.
+Af-

 Example: ERASE 0xff040000 ;erase sector 4 of flash